Platform

 Gaelic Language and Culture in the Community

-Supports Gaelic cultural and language activities in Nova Scotia
+Supports Gaelic language and culture projects in Nova Scotia

 Funding available